bombasticSlacks/Aspirant/Game/Mercenary.md

 nav_order: 2
 ---
 ## Mercenary
-One of the [Combat-Training](Combat-Training) disciplines.
-Character who specialize in fighting targets using their mastery of weapons.
+A character who specialize in fighting targets using their mastery of weapons.

 Mercenaries are:
 * Swords for hire.